NOMAD (software): Capabilities

 In this example, database fields STATE, CUST_ID, NAME, PHONE, STATUS, and BALANCE are laid out on a grid, with two sort breaks (via BY), generated columns based on data values (via ACROSS), and data selection (via WHERE).
 Additional keywords could control subtotals, titles, footers, table lookup, and myriad reporting details.

 The LIST command is somewhat analogous to the SQL SELECT statement, but incorporates formatting, totaling, and other elements helpful for tailoring output to a business requirement.
 The SELECT statement, in contrast, is essentially a data query tool: its results would be processed or formatted as required using other mechanisms.
 This distinction is highlighted by SQL's classification as a 'Data Sublanguage' (DSL): SQL is a powerful formalism for controlling data retrieval.
 The LIST command is a comprehensive report writer addressing broader functionality.

-Another example of NOMAD's power is illustrated by Nicholas Rawlings in his comments for the Computer History Museum about NCSS (see citation below).
+Another example of NOMAD's power is illustrated by Nicholas Rawlings in his comments for the Computer History Museum about NCSS.
 He reports that James Martin asked Rawlings for a NOMAD solution to a standard problem Martin called the Engineer's Problem: "give 6% raises to engineers whose job ratings had an average of 7 or better."
 Martin provided a "dozen pages of COBOL, and then just a page or two of Mark IV, from Informatics."
 Rawlings offered the following single statement, performing a set-at-a-time operation, to show how trivial this problem was with NOMAD: